nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-tag-or-release-your-nuxeo-studio-project.md

     ![]({{file name='create-release.png' page='branch-management'}} ?w=350,border=true)
     All the fields will be pre-filled but you can modify the released version and prepare your next version by checking the Next version box.
 You will be able to choose the type of your release or to create a custom one with a qualifier.

-Once your release is created, you can now install like you would [install any other nuxeo package]({{page space='nxdoc' page='installing-a-new-package-on-your-instance'}}).
+Once your release is created, you can now install it like you would [install any other Nuxeo package]({{page space='nxdoc' page='installing-a-new-package-on-your-instance'}}).

-### {{> anchor 'rest-api'}} With the REST API
+### With the REST API

 To create a release you need:

 1. Your project identifier
 2. Credentials with write access to the project
-3. The revision on with the release will be created.
+3. The revision on which the release will be created.
 This can be master or a feature branch, but not a user workspace branch
 4. Either the name of the release that will be created, or the type of release you want to create (see below).

 {{! multiexcerpt name='release'}}